ibm-cloud-docs/schematics/create-ansible-playbook.md

     {: screen}

 4. Reference the role in your Ansible playbook.
 In this example, the role with the name `andrewrothstein.kubectl` is used.

     ```
-    ---
     - hosts: all
       roles:
         - role: andrewrothstein.kubectl
     ```
     {: codeblock}

-Want to see an example?
-See [this IBM-provided Ansible playbook](https://github.com/Cloud-Schematics/ansible-kubectl){: external}
+For more information, about Ansible playbook examples, see [IBM provided Ansible playbook](https://github.com/Cloud-Schematics/ansible-kubectl){: external}
 {: tip}